Ohio woman steals car while its driver is being arrested, prosecutor says - NewsBreak

 Ohio woman steals car while its driver is being arrested, prosecutor says

 Hannah Warren, 25, is accused of stealing a 2017 Nissan SUV while police were making a traffic stop on the vehicle in Buchtel, Ohio, on Oct.
 29. According to the Athens County Prosecutor’s office, Warren allegedly approached the stopped car while police were serving an active warrant on the driver.
-As the officer took the driver to his squad car, Warren got in the driver’s seat of the Nissan and “sped off.”An Ohio self-defense gun law is now blocked temporarily in Columbus
+As the officer took the driver to his squad car, Warren got in the driver’s seat of the Nissan and “sped off.”Part of an Ohio self-defense gun law is blocked, for now

 Police in Nelsonville spotted the Nissan SUV on Watkins Street and gave chase, following the car for about 30 minutes through the city.
 Warren then crashed into one of the officers’ cars and stopped the Nissan near a tree.
 The prosecutor said Warren got out after and tried to run away, but a pursuing officer tased and arrested her.

 Warren allegedly told police she had drugs in her backpack, according to the prosecutor’s office.
-Police said they searched her backpack and found narcotics and syringes, including one filled with methamphetamine.Dublin woman Holli Osborn sentenced in husband’s death
+Police said they searched her backpack and found narcotics and syringes, including one filled with methamphetamine.New life in store for former Dayton hotel

 On Monday, a grand jury indicted Warren on the following felony charges: